datasciences/Bayesian_Inference-graphical_models/theory/DailyNotes.md

 Day 8
 ---------
 I was really busy with revising all the topics I have studies so far and gettting a better intution behind all the algorithms that I learned.
 I decided to focus on text books "Doing Bayesian data analysis" and "Statistical rethinking".
 Both the books have examples in Pymc3.
 I build a couple of models in pymc3 making use of the knowledge I learned from different resources.
 I also read chapter 29 of Information theory, inference and learning algorithms.
 In the next 2 weeks, I plan to get a thorough understanding of probability theory mathematics part, try out few machine learning problems using pymc3 by reading the books I mentioned.

+Enricho suggested to listen to this video: https://www.youtube.com/watch?v=R6d-AbkhBQ8